Healthy things are happening in the Aboriginal and Torres Strait Islander community.

 Cardiovascular disease (CVD) has, unfortunately, been a leading cause of hospitalisation and death in the Aboriginal and Torres Strait Islander community.
 CVD is an umbrella term for conditions affecting the heart and blood vessels, including coronary (ischemic) heart disease, heart failure and rheumatic heart disease.

 CVD deaths in indigenous communities dropped by 43 per cent between 1998 and 2015.
-Deaths related to lung disease and alcohol are more likely to drink at potentially harmful levels, they are generally less likely to consume any alcohol than non-indigenous people.
+Deaths related to lung disease and kidney disease have also fallen.

 In one 12-month period (2014-15), nearly 2 out of every 5 indigenous people aged 15 and over did not consume any alcohol or drank on only 1 day of the year).